Table of Contents

 Other Reasons for Losing SSDI Benefits

-• You have reached retirement age at 66 years and you will now no longer receive SSDI, but you will be eligible for Social Security retirement benefits instead.
+- You have reached retirement age at 66 years and you will now no longer receive SSDI, but you will be eligible for Social Security retirement benefits instead.

-• When put in prison your SSDI benefits will stop after 30 days of incarceration and will only continue the month after your release.
+- When put in prison your SSDI benefits will stop after 30 days of incarceration and will only continue the month after your release.
 You may be treated differently if you are taking part in a rehabilitation program.

-If you are convicted of a felony but you’re not incarcerated, your SSDI benefits may cease but if convicted of a misdemeanor this will not have any effect on your SSDI benefits unless you are put in jail for one month or more.
+If you are convicted of a felony but you’re not incarcerated, your SSDI benefits may cease but if convicted of a misdemeanor this will not have any effect on your SSDI benefits unless you are put in jail for one month or more. - If your parents receive SSDI benefits and you’re receiving benefits as a dependent of theirs who is under 18 years old, you may stop receiving these SSDI benefits when you turn 18.

 How to Maintain Your SSDI Benefits

 Being approved for SSDI benefits helps people avoid financial hardship.
 However, most disability applicants have had to endure a difficult application process to get these entitlements.
 So, in order to hold on to them, you need to be aware of what you need to do.
-Two things you should do to keep your SSDI benefits active are as follows:
+Three things you should do to keep your SSDI benefits active are as follows:

-• Keep seeing your doctor as this confirms you still have a disability;
+- Keep seeing your doctor as this confirms you still have a disability;

-• Maintain contact with the SSA on a regular basis;
+- Maintain contact with the SSA on a regular basis;

 In the majority of cases, when your situation is reviewed by the SSA, it typically confirms your ongoing need for disability benefits.
 If you can provide medical evidence that your health has not improved and if you have maintained contact with the SSA, your SSDI benefits will probably remain the same.
 If the SSA decides to review your case and you lose your SSDI as a result you may appeal the decision within ten days of the SSA notification.

-To learn more about the likelihood of your application getting approved, check out our blog: Top 5 Signs That You Will Be Approved For Disability
+To learn more about the likelihood of your application getting approved, check out our blog: Top 5 Signs That You Will Be Approved For Disability.

 Can You Get SSDI and SSI at the Same Time?